chinapedia/wikipedia.abstract.en/Page/Political_spectrum.md

 Other proposed dimensions

-3-axis-model-of-political-ideologies-with-both-moderate-and-radical-versions-and-policies-goals.pngIn 1998, political author Virginia Postrel, in her book _The Future and Its Enemies_, offered another single-axis spectrum that measures views of the future, contrasting stasists, who allegedly fear the future and wish to control it, and dynamists, who want the future to unfold naturally and without attempts to plan and control.
+In 1998, political author Virginia Postrel, in her book _The Future and Its Enemies_, offered another single-axis spectrum that measures views of the future, contrasting stasists, who allegedly fear the future and wish to control it, and dynamists, who want the future to unfold naturally and without attempts to plan and control.
 The distinction corresponds to the utopian versus dystopian spectrum used in some theoretical assessments of liberalism and the book's title is borrowed from the work of the anti-utopian classic-liberal theorist Karl Popper.

 Other proposed axes include: